 One of the main reasons why I recommend buying a premium theme is that you protect yourself from unknown sources where you download free plugins or themes.
 You should make sure that your theme is clean from links and hidden codes.

-This tool checks the file separately for over 49 antivirus and malware checker programs and gives you a red signal if any of those programs find a virus or hidden codes.
-This tool works for any type of files, not themes only, so use it when you need.
+This tool checks the file separately for over 49 antivirus and malware checker programs and gives you a red signal if any of those programs find a virus or hidden code.
+This tool works for any type of file, not themes only, so use it when you need it.

 Best of all, it will scan all your themes in a few seconds.
 If the theme is clean, then you get a green “OK” near the theme thumbnail.
 It’s an online tool to scan your website for malicious code.

 AntiVirus is another tool to scan WordPress files for malware.
 The plugin you need to install, there are over a half-million downloads for it.
 It scans your theme files and shows you any problem.

 All you have to do is install, activate it, then run a theme scan, from your “Settings” menu, clean theme files will be shown in green.

 These free tools will verify your themes and take the website security to a better level.

 Scan WordPress plugins and the entire website

 To scan your blog plugins, you can start first with Virus Total before the upload, but then you need some specific plugins to search for malware and viruses.

 This is the top WordPress security plugins that you should install, without a doubt, Wordfence is not a regular plugin that scans your website.
 But, it will do what you can imagine protecting your website, for example, if a plugin author adds a single letter in the plugin files just for an update.